Dark Shadows: Broadcast history

-Barnabas was introduced in April 1967 and the fan response was swift and immediate.
-Coupled with a time slot change to 3:30 Eastern/2:30 Central, the fortunes of Dark Shadows rebounded, as many more teenagers found the program after tuning out the other offerings that may have been too "boring" to them.
-By May 1968, the series was still in last place (out of 12 offerings), but rose to a 7.3 rating, the rough equivalent (at that time) of gaining the viewership of three million households in the span of one year.
-Dark Shadows would return to its 4 p.m.
+Barnabas (Jonathan Frid) was introduced in April 1967.
+With a time slot change to 3:30 Eastern/2:30 Central, many more teenagers found the program.
+By May 1968, the series was still in last place (out of 12 offerings), but rose to a 7.3 rating, the rough equivalent of gaining the viewership of three million households in the span of one year.
+Dark Shadows returned to its 4 p.m.
 Eastern/3 p.m.
-Central time slot in July 1968, without losing much of its audience at all.
+Central time slot in July 1968, without losing much of its audience.
 One Life to Live, which was launched by ABC in July 1968 in the 3:30 slot, also sought to reach the newfound young demographic.

 The series reached its peak in popularity during a storyline set in the year 1897, broadcast from March 1969.
 By the end of May, Dark Shadows was ABC's most popular soap opera, and by late 1969 it was reaching between 7 and 9 million viewers on any given day, and ranking 11th out of a total 15 daytime dramas in that time period.